atefkaibenothman/Tip-Calculator/README.md

 # Tip Calculator
 # Prework - Tip Calculator

-tip-calculator is a tip calculator application for iOS.
+Tip-calculator is a tip calculator application for iOS.

 Submitted by: Atef Kai Benothman